Skip to content

 }

 An Azure function is made up of three key files.
-Two are kept in the function's directory (which itself lives within CaRROt-Mapper's root directory) and define what and how the function should run:
+They are kept in the function's directory (app/workers/...) and define what and how the function should run:

 1. init.py - This contains the function's logic.
 The method main() should be present for the function to execute.